duneanalytics/projects/readme.md

 The lower part of the `.md`-file is a markdown area where you can write or borrow a description from a project.
 If you copy it, please link back to the page you quoted it from.

 ### project.svg
 Add the projects logo as a svg-file, or if that doesn't exist: a high resolution, transparent `project.png`-file will also work.
+Note that the logo should use dark text, as it will be rendered on a light background.

 ## Codeowners